PixelMelt/SCSuck/README.md

 ```

 # Features
-- encodes .wav downloads to .flac
+- encodes hifi downloads to .flac
 - held together with duck tape
+- tags downloaded files with correct metadata and covers
 - uses a ridiculus amount of disk space
 - does not bother making full albums, every song is tagged as a single
 - no checks to stop it from using all of your disk space